Integrate Microsoft

 - Click Accept for the required permissions.

-- If you choose “Single Tenant” log into your Microsoft account, then click Accept for the required permissions.
+- If you choose “Single Tenant” log into the desired Microsoft 365 account as a Global Admin, then click Accept for the required permissions.

 About the Microsoft Tenant Management Page